Browse Programs

 GPA requirements vary by division.
 NCAA D-I and D-II require a minimum 2.3 core GPA through the NCAA Eligibility Center.
 D-III schools set their own academic standards.
 NAIA requires a minimum 2.0 GPA.
 However, most competitive programs recruit athletes with GPAs well above these minimums, typically 3.0+ for D-I programs.

-There are over 1,800 college athletic programs across all divisions in football, basketball, and track & field alone.
-This includes approximately 131 FBS programs, 135 FCS programs, 241 D-II programs, 362 D-III programs, 194 NAIA programs, and 481 JUCO programs, plus D-I schools competing in basketball and track without top-level football programs.
+There are 1,996 college athletic programs across all divisions in football, basketball, and track & field on RawRecruit.
+This breaks down to 134 FBS programs, 128 FCS programs, 97 D-I programs (basketball and track without FBS or FCS football), 329 D-II programs, 443 D-III programs, 242 NAIA programs, and 623 JUCO programs.

 Yes.
 Walk-on opportunities exist at every division level across football, basketball, and track & field.
 Many D-III and some NAIA programs don't offer athletic scholarships at all.
 Athletes receive academic and need-based aid instead.
 Preferred walk-ons at D-I programs may eventually earn scholarships based on performance.
 Over 70% of college athletes are non-scholarship players.